The Wholistic Equestrian Library

 This month we are focusing on a selection of Immune Boosting Herbs we can provide for our horse’s overall well-being, especially at this time of year during the cold, wet months when we all feel like we need a boost.
 The horse’s immune system, otherwise known as the...

-A huge part of our Mission at The Wholistic Equestrian is empowering you with the education you need to take control of your horse’s healthcare.
-This doesn’t mean we want you to become an equine veterinarian, or that we want to replace your wonderful vet.
-We want you to have the knowledge to ask better questions and the confidence to add wholistic healing modalities to your routine where appropriate.
+A huge part of my Mission at The Wholistic Equestrian is empowering you with the education you need to take control of your horse’s healthcare.
+This doesn’t mean I want you to become an equine veterinarian, or that I want to replace your wonderful vet.
+I want you to have the knowledge to ask better questions and the confidence to add wholistic healing modalities to your routine where appropriate.

-Our library has tonnes of ever-growing resources to help you get started.
-If you have questions or want to connect with like-minded equestrians, please follow us on Facebook: The Wholistic Equestrian.
+My library has tonnes of ever-growing resources to help you get started.
+If you have questions or want to connect with like-minded equestrians, please follow me on Facebook: The Wholistic Equestrian.